RanaivosonHerimanitra/Rangular/README.md

   .subscribe((data: any) => this.data = data)")
 }

 ## switchSpecies, will switch species based on the user chosen option.
-For that, we can choose
+##For that, we use:
 ## filter operator from rxjs, to filter out species.
 switchSpecies = function(specie) {
   return("this.ds.getDataService('api/iris')